How To Tell The Gender Of Your Bearded Dragon

 The Fun Part: You Can Reverse The Genders Of Bearded Dragons

-The Verdict
+The Conclusion

-With this article, you are fully equipped to decipher the sex of your beardie and give them spectacular names that fit!
-Remember that veterinary doctors are always a call away to help you through any problems you may encounter, to ensure your pet stays happy and healthy.
+At the end of the day, checking for hemipenal glands is the most accurate method to decide which sex your dragon is.
+With this article, you are fully equipped to decipher your beardie’s sex and give them spectacular names that fit!
+Remember that veterinarians are one call away to help you through any problems you may encounter, to ensure your pet stays happy and healthy.

 Photo of author